 As a school, we value the important role parents play in their child’s education and endeavour to build strong links with them from the start.
 We hold a new parents meeting which provides parents with an opportunity to meet the reception team; find out about a day in the life of a reception child; and learn how to prepare their child for starting school.

 School begins with a settling in period which allows the children to explore their classroom and get to know their new teachers and school routines.
-Our Year 5 buddy scheme helps to promote the Catholic ethos of honesty, respect and caring for others.
+All children are buddied with a Year 5 child, and this scheme helps to promote the Catholic ethos of honesty, respect and caring for others.
 The buddies support the reception children in their first few weeks at school and this relationship continues to grow and flourish throughout the year as they share many activities, such as PE and reading sessions, lunches and a Teddy Bear’s Picnic.
 We hold a special service in the church to welcome the children and their families into our school community which the Year 5 buddies also attend.

 Children are encouraged to become confident, independent, creative thinkers following the Early Years Foundation Stage curriculum.
 This covers the seven areas of learning as designated by the DfE: the three prime areas – Personal, Social and Emotional Development; Communication and Language and Physical Development and the four specific areas – Literacy; Mathematics; Understanding the World and Expressive Arts and Design.
 Learning is child centred with a focus on developing the three characteristics of effective learning: playing and exploring, active learning and creating and thinking critically.
 We believe that young children learn best when they are confident, happy and actively engaged in their learning.